Cherreads

 She didn't look at him.
 "I want to paint this wall."

 "I know."
-She lowered her hand slowly, as though it was an effort to remove it from the surface.
-She looked at the blank white wall for another moment with an expression he couldn't fully read — something between recognition and urgency, the expression of someone who has just understood something they've been trying to understand for a long time and needs to act on it before it slips away.
+She lowered her hand slowly, like it took some effort.
+She looked at the blank white wall for another moment with an expression he couldn't quite read — something between recognition and urgency, the look of someone who's just understood something they've been chasing for a long time and needs to act before it slips.
 "I need to."

 "Tomorrow morning.
 First thing?"